jupitern/slim3-skeleton/README.md

 This application handles http and command line requests.
 This application ships with a few service providers and a Session middleware out of the box.
 Supports container resolution and auto-wiring.

-To remove a service provider just remove it from composer.json, update composer and comment it on config/app.php file.
+To remove a service provider comment it on config/app.php file and remove it from composer.json, update composer.

 Available service providers: